Chapter 8. SQL-Invoked Routines

 java.sql.ResultSet

 When the Java method of an SQL/JRT routine returns a value, it should be within the size and precision limits defined in the return type of the SQL-invoked routine, otherwise an exception is raised.
-The scale difference are ignored and corrected.
+Any difference in numeric scale is ignored and corrected.
 For example, in the above example, the RETURNS CHAR VARYING(100) clause limits the length of the strings returned from the Java method to 100.
 But if the number of digits after the decimal point (scale) of a returned BigDecimal value is larger than the scale specified in the RETURNS clause, the decimal fraction is silently truncated and no exception of warning is raised.

 Polymorphism